DEMILADE07/Predicting-Bike-Sharing-Demand-with-Autogluon/README.md

 In the end, I will submit several entries to the competition and achieve a rank within Kaggle.
 I will also complete a report of my findings that I can share publicly on Kaggle or my personal page.

-You can see my thought process in the report-template file.
+You can see my thought process in the report-template.md file.